CognitiveScale/cortex-certifai-examples/models/containerized_model/README.md

 ./generate.sh -i certifai-model-container:latest -m h2o_mojo
 ```
 NOTE: When used in a CI/CD pipeline, we recommend generating a template
-with a tag of `latest` and then pushing this and a versioned tag to the
+with a tag of `latest`.
+Each time you build the image, push both the latest tag
-docker repository.
+and a version tag to the docker repository.

-This command will create a directory called `generated-container-model`
+The `generate` command will create a directory called `generated-container-model`
 in your current directory with the generated code.

 For more `generate` options: